shufanhe/MyRecipe/docs/iteration_report_2.md

 Troubles/Issues/Roadblocks
 ----------------
-1. Code was lost due to Git commands.
+1. Some code was lost due to Git commands, had to rewrite them.
 2. Time management.

 Adjustments to Overall Design
 ----------------
-1. Writing recipes, this was harder than we thought.
-Rather than typing all of them out, we are thinking of looking some up and adding them to our database.
+1. Instead of making our own recipes, we are thinking of looking some up and adding them to our database because it would be a big time commitment to non-coding tasks.

 Helpful Tools & Approaches
 ----------------